-- Direct deposits are electronically delivered directly to your bank account. - Mailing address problems are eliminated with direct deposits. - No standing in line at the bank. - Protection against theft or time delays caused by lost checks, which take several weeks to replace. - No worries if you are out of town or don't have time to pick up the mail.
+- Direct deposits are electronically delivered directly to your bank account. - Direct deposits provide quicker access to your funds.. - Mailing address problems are eliminated with direct deposits. - No standing in line at the bank. - Protection against theft or time delays caused by lost checks, which take several weeks to replace. - No worries if you are out of town or don't have time to pick up the mail.